Somlata Acharyya Chowdhury

-Somlata Acharyya Chowdhury is an Indian Bengali-language singer and a Faculty at the Department of Psychology, Asutosh College, which is affiliated with University of Calcutta.
-She rose to fame with the release of 'Tumi Asbe Bole' & 'Jagarane Jay Bibhabaree' from the Bengali film Ranjana Ami Ar Ashbona in 2011.
+Somlata Acharyya Chowdhury is an Indian Bengali-language singer and a faculty member at the Department of Psychology at Asutosh College, which is affiliated with the University of Calcutta.
+She rose to fame with the release of 'Tumi Asbe Bole' and 'Jagarane Jay Bibhabaree' from the Bengali film Ranjana Ami Ar Ashbona in 2011.
 She has been a prominent singer in Bengali films since 2007.
 Besides films, she also worked for several solo albums with her band Somlata & the Aces.
-Apart from being a singer, she works as a guest lecturer of Psychology in Asutosh College, Kolkata.
+Apart from being a singer, she works as a guest lecturer of psychology at Asutosh College, Kolkata.

-Personal life

-She did her schooling from 'Bidya Bharati Girls' High School'.
-On 23 November 2012, she married Akash Roy.